ndleah/road-fatalities-prediction/README.md

 ### 🙋 Support
 If you're not familiar with using this citation method, please kindly insert your citation information into this [Spreadsheet](https://docs.google.com/spreadsheets/d/16mRzc1SBgKN_zWF-1HGZXnepO52VWk2C_QkvU-sQ7gs/edit?usp=sharing)

-I'll check and help to cite them late.

 ---